krestomatio/container_builder/notes.md

         # 'PHP' prefix for php related config
         # 'HTTPD' prefix for apache2 related config
 # TODO: httpd moodle source? and how to deal with directory index html
+# TODO: define how origin and registry groups are defined and dir tree